Shadowtrance/TactilityWebsite/docs/features.md

 ## Simulator

-Includes a PC simulator build target to speed up development.
+Build and use the PC simulator to speed up development.